MohitKhosla07/2bcloud-devops-assignment/README.md

 # Clone the repository on local
 Git clone https://github.com/MohitKhosla07/2bcloud-devops-assignment.git

-make changes locally or add new files or update files
+# Other commands to push changes on repo

-# other commands to push changes on repo
+1) git add .

-git add .
+3) git commit -m "provide a message"

-git commit -m "provide a message" git push
+5) git push
 --will ask for username and token as password